Basicprogrammer10/connorcode-writing/afire/afire-update-7.md

 A new middleware has been added to support the [HTTP `HEAD` method][head], which is used to get the headers of a response without getting the body (for GET requests only).
 It does this by changing the method to GET and adding a special header (`afire::head`).
 Once the response is processed by the normal route handler, the middleware will check if the header is present.
-If it is, any body data will be discarded and the Content-Length header will be added, if it is not already present.
+If there is any body data, it will be discarded and the Content-Length header will be added, if it is not already present.
 On static responses, the length is already known, but with streaming responses, the stream will be read to the end to get the length by default.

 Using this middleware is very simple: